 Roquebrun has amazing facilities for a small village and you can eat out at a different place every night for a week.

-- Cave Saint Martin.
-Raymond on the Avenue du Roc l'Estang, with his special bio wines and beers, special hams from Spain and amazing sardines.
+- Cave Saint Martin.on the Avenue du Roc l'Estang, with special bio wines and beers, black hams from Spain and amazing sardines.

 - The Bar offers a wide variety of snacks with unbeatable people watching facilities!

 - The Le Petit Nice which offers really good traditional French cuisine.